bright/new-www/content/blog/and-they-lived-bright-ever-after…-the-story-of-bright-inventions.md

 ![2022](/images/2022.png)

-After the official launch of BrighTreasury at the beginning of 2022, the Polkadot community responded with positive feedback.
+After the official launch of BrighTreasury at the beginning of 2022, **the Polkadot community responded with positive feedback**.
 The community decided to support the maintenance and further development of the app.
-So we have the pleasure to keep working on our original solution for Polkadot and Kusama networks.
+So we have the pleasure to **keep working on our original solution for Polkadot and Kusama networks**.

 Bright Inventions turns 10 in March 2022! :) What’s next for us?
 We can’t wait to find out!